yuanfei-Wang/yuanfei-wang.github.io/_pages/about.md

   - /about.html
 ---

-I am Yuanfei Wang, a first-year Master student majoring in Computer Science at Peking University.
-I am currently a member of [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/index.htm), working with my advisor Prof. [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm).
+I am a third-year PhD student in the School of Computer Science at Peking University, advised by Prof. [Hao Dong](https://zsdonghao.github.io/).
+Previously I was under the supervision of Prof. [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm) in the [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/index.htm), PKU.

-My research interest includes multi-agent reinforcement learning and its application in building cooperative multi agent systems.
+My research interest lies in building autonomous agents that possess advanced capabilities and align with human values.
+Specifically, I focus on robot learning, LLM-based Agent and multi-agent reinforcement learning.